clem9281/Sprint-Challenge-React-Wars/Answers.md

 1. Describe props.

     Props are properties passed from a parent component to a child component.
 They are usually data from the state, or functions from the parent.
 Props are immutable.
-Props are accessed from the child component, as a parameter of the constructor.
+Props are accessed from the child component as a parameter of the constructor.